PA VM in bazaar state… by Design

 Using latest browser indeed gets stuck importing certificate:

-Uploading SSL Certs stuck on Uploading Screen from paloaltonetworks
+Uploading SSL Certs stuck on Uploading Screen

 Yup had to use IE, sigh I’ll never get away from this browser.
 Same with locking down mixed content and blocking iframes using lower grade TLS 1.0 or 1.1.
 So in these cases I still have to tell people to use an older browser.
 How does this increase security when functionality is removed for perceived security risks.
 When lots of these systems can be in locked down networks where these risks of lower cypher suites are low?